tapayne88/lualine.nvim/README.md

                    -- padding can be specified to left or right separately like -- padding = { left = left_padding, right = right_padding }
-      fmt = nil,   -- format function, formats component's output }
+      fmt = nil,   -- format function, formats component's output allow_empty = nil, -- allow component block to render even if content is empty }
   }
 }